openfaas/docs/docs/reference/async.md

 #### Callback request headers

-The following additional request headers will be set when invoking the call back URL:
+The following additional request headers will be set when invoking the callback URL:

 | Header             | Description |
 |--------------------|-------------|